hellholt/.github/profile/README.md

 - Got SSH certificates working!
 Instead of yeeting pubkeys into `~/.ssh/authorized_keys`, the setup process now takes slightly longer because of all the slurping and signing!
 - Cluster-wide Traefik reverse proxy with LetsEncrypt, instead of manually adding hosts and certs in HAProxy on my router/firewall.
 - Refactored massively, since the old IaC was a nightmare.
-- Added Bash command for more easily executing the Ansible roles where the 🪄magic happens.
+- Added Bash command for more easily executing the Ansible roles where the 🪄magic🧙‍♂️ happens.

 ## 🍦 Cool Stuff
-- Each host gets a MOTD and colorful Bash prompt complete with appropriate emoji corresponding to their house.
+- Each host gets a MOTD of a coat of arms and colorful Bash prompt complete with appropriate emoji corresponding to their house.

+## 🔮 Future Stuff

 <!--